Kinetic Equilibrium Prediction at TCV using RAPTOR and FBT

-where $j_{pl}$ is the toroidal current density flowing through the plasma column, $\Omega_{\text{pl}}$ and $\Omega_{\text{vac}}$ are the plasma and vacuum domains respectively, and eq. \ref{eq:Grad-Shafranov} is the Grad-Shafranov equation (GSE), function of the internal plasma profiles $\{p'=\frac{dp}{d\psi}, TT'=\frac{1}{2}\frac{dT^2}{d\psi}\}$.
+where $\Omega_{\text{pl}}$ and $\Omega_{\text{vac}}$ are the plasma and vacuum domains respectively, and eq. \ref{eq:Grad-Shafranov} is the Grad-Shafranov equation (GSE), function of the internal plasma profiles $\{p'=\frac{dp}{d\psi}, TT'=\frac{1}{2}\frac{dT^2}{d\psi}\}$.
 Note that FBT uses the general MEQ convention for coordinates, COCOS=17 \cite{Sauter_2013}.
 Finally, the value of the poloidal flux at the computational boundary $\delta \Omega_{\text{c}}$, results from a sum of contributions from the plasma and active coil currents:

 which define the boundary conditions for eq. \ref{eq:Poisson}